 I served in the sultry sea level tropics of the Caribbean --- where I ended up apprenticed under a Jamaican man of spells called an Obeah --- while Bernbaum served under almost totally opposite climatic and cultural conditions found in the high altitude and mountains of Nepal.
 From my own experience unfolding as it did between the Obeahman and myself while I was a volunteer, I can vouch that any number of doors or opportunities could have easily opened or been made available to Bernbaum during his service, adding, at least for me, a depth of credence to what he has to say that might have otherwise gone unnoticed.

-Where a few years and thousands of miles may have separated Bernbaum and me as volunteers in the Peace Corps and his experience in Nepal, my own experience described as having transpired at the monastery high along the Qinghai-Tibet plateau did however, happen long before either of us joined the Peace Corps and well before Bernbaum ever went to Nepal.
+Where a few years and thousands of miles may have separated Bernbaum and me as volunteers in the Peace Corps and his experience in Nepal, my own experience described as having transpired at the monastery high along the Qinghai-Tibet plateau as discussed somewhat in what I call Paradox One and Two below, did however, happen long before either of us joined the Peace Corps and well before Bernbaum ever went to Nepal.
 Nowadays however, tied to Shambhala as Bernbaum is, it is not unusual to find the following legend, although not by him, associated fully hand-in-hand with what he has to say.
 The written English version of the legend as it appears in the west and presented below, is attributed (here) to anthropologist and former college professor Helen Valborg from a chapter of her book titled Symbols of the Eternal Doctrine: From Shamballa to Paradise (2006):

 "Wandering in a hidden valley beneath the snow-wrapped shoulders of the Dhaulagiri massif, a lone hunter from the region of Dolpo hearkened to the echo of lamas chanting and the beating of drums.
 Tibetans tell the story of how this simple transient followed the sound of the music towards its source, which brought him to a doorway in a great cliff.
 Passing through it, he found himself in a beautiful valley adorned with verdant rice fields, villages and a gracious monastery.
 The people who lived in this valley were peaceful and happy, and they extended to the hunter a warm welcome, urging him to stay.
 He was delighted with their blissful existence but soon became anxious to go back to his own family and bring them to enjoy the beautiful valley.
 The residents there warned him that he would not be able to find the way back, but he was determined to leave.
 As he made his way out through the cliff door, he took the precaution of hanging his gun and his shoes beside the entrance to mark it.
 Confidently he went to fetch his wife and children, but when he returned to the hidden valley, he found the gun and shoes hanging in the middle of a blank rock wall."(source)

-If you clicked the image of Bernbaum's book, above, it would have linked you through to a very well written and informative review of his book that appeared in The Daily Lama.
+When you come to the image of Bernbaum's book below and click the image it will link you through to a very well written and informative review of his book that appeared in The Daily Lama.
 In the review the following is found:

 "Although there are differing opinions as to where Shambhala actually is, the lamas all agree that it is a place of majestic beauty.
 They are more specific about the kingdom itself and give a remarkably clear and detailed picture of it.
 According to their descriptions, a great ring of snow mountains glistening with ice completely surrounds Shambhala and keeps out all those not fit to enter.
 The texts imply that one can cross the snow mountains only by flying over them, but the lamas point out that this must be done through spiritual powers and not by material means."